We recognize the need to ensure that our advocacy efforts reflect our business strategy, particularly on climate change and the energy transition.

 Platform for the exchange and preparation of information for the geothermal industry

 Trade association for geothermal energy, committed to the availability of sustainable and affordable heat for citizens and businesses

 German Society for Petroleum and Coal Science Technology (DGMK)

-The purpose of DGMK is to promote and advance science, research, technology and continuing education relating to fossil fuels.
+Promotes and advance science, research, technology and continuing education relating to fossil fuels

 Irish Offshore Operators’ Association (IOOA)

-Founded in 1995, the IOOA is a representative organization for the Irish offshore oil and gas industry.
-By cooperating and providing a common approach to issues such as safety, the environment, legislation and employment, the IOOA pro-actively assists in the development of oil and gas exploration and production in Ireland’s waters.
+Represents the Irish offshore oil and gas industry, providing a common approach to issues such as safety, the environment, legislation and employment; advocates for the development of oil and gas exploration and production in Ireland’s waters

 Hungarian Mining Association (MBSZ)